 Can I go camping in the Sunset State Park campground?
 Yes, the Sunset Bay State Park campground has reopened after a temporary closure due to heavy rain and flooding.
 However, conditions are subject to change, so visitors should check with Oregon State Parks or call the reservation line for updates.

 Are the trails from the parking lots at Sunset Bay open?
 Yes, the trails are open and in surprisingly good condition despite the recent heavy rain and flooding.
+For an abbreviated exploration of the Oregon Coast Trail, take the 2.25 mile round trip hike from Sunset Bay State Park day use area to Norton Gulch and back.
+There are plenty of interesting coves to explore along the trail.

 What about bathrooms?
 Bathrooms at Sunset Bay are open during their usual hours.
 At Shore Acres, the restrooms, garden area, and gift center are closed, but portable toilets are available for thru-hikers.